Cohere Text Generation Tutorial

 4# Generate the response

-5response = co.chat(message=message)
+5response = co.chat(model="command-r-plus-08-2024",

 Sure!
-Here is a short introduction message:
+Here is a draft of an introduction message:

 Prompt engineering

-Below, we’ll add one additional instruction to the earlier prompt, the length we need the response to be.
+Below, we’ll add one additional instruction to the earlier prompt: the length we need the response to be.

 PYTHON